 An SR22 is a certificate of insurance, that is provided by JHIS, that states you have met the state’s minimal liability insurance requirement.
 Upon issuance, JHIS will forward a copy electronically to the California Department of Motor Vehicles (DMV).

 An SR22 must be obtained anytime you wish to reinstate your license following a DMV suspension or revocation.
 Although they are most commonly associated with DUI-related license suspensions, an SR22 may be necessary under a variety of circumstances.

 A California Insurance Proof Certificate (SR22) filing is required in cases of unsatisfied judgments, major convictions, license suspensions and failure to have liability at the time of an accident.
 The filing requirement period can be up to three years.
 Most major convictions of traffic offenses, such as hit and run, reckless driving, and driving under the influence (DUI) will remain on your record for seven to 10 years from the violation date.
 Most minor convictions will remain on your record for three years.

-An IID (Ignition Interlock Device) installation is required for first time offenders after a DUI conviction in these pilot counties: Los Angeles, Alameda, Tulare, and Sacramento.
-IID is required for multiple offenders in all counties.
+An IID (Ignition Interlock Device) installation is required for first time offenders after a DUI conviction in these pilot counties: Los Angeles, Alameda, Tulare, and Sacramento, as of 2018 in all counties.
+IID is also required for multiple offenders in all counties.